zekebarger/AccuSleep/README.md

 for a full explanation of these functions and the types of input they require.

-**`AccuSleep_GUI`** provides an interface for most of the functions in this package, but if you want to batch process recordings from multiple subjects, you can call the required functions yourself.

 ## Requirements
 - MATLAB version 2017b or later
 - Statistics and Machine Learning Toolbox